designpatternsforkids/design-patterns-for-kids/README.md

 Simple Factory is the way of creating objects to encapsulate the instantiation logic of entity.
 Client doesn't know the actual instantiation logic of entity.

 > Simple Factory is the way of creating objects without exposing the object creation logic to the client.

+Real world example

+> Imagine, you want a laptop.
+You can just call the factory and get the built laptop delivered to you so that you don't need to learn anything about the laptop making.